guneeshvats/guneeshvats/README.md

 <p align="left"> <a href="https://github.com/ryo-ma/github-profile-trophy"><img src="https://github-profile-trophy.vercel.app/?username=so-bonkers" alt="guneeshvats" /></a> </p>

-- 🔭 I’m currently working on **Representation learning in the audio domain**
+- 🔭 I’m currently working on **Offine Changepoint detection methods and how to optimize them!!**

 - 🌱 I’m currently learning **How to optimize performance of RAGs**